vhl/html-style-guide/README.md

 ### Include all stylesheet links in the HEAD.

 They should start loading & rendering as soon as possible.

-<a name="include-scripts-at-the-end-of-the-body"></a>
-### Include scripts at the end of the BODY.

-Scripts should generally be included at the end so they don't block loading of content or styles.

 <a name="keep-content-presentation-and-behavior-separate"></a>